Andreas Benedict Feilmoser: Life

 By the Treaty of Pressburg (26 December 1805) Tyrol was cut off from Austria and became a part of Bavaria.
-The new Government, in November, 1806, appointed him professor of Oriental languages and of introduction to the Old Testament at the University of Innsbruck.
+The new Government, in November, 1806, appointed him professor of Semitic languages and of introduction to the Old Testament at the University of Innsbruck.
 The monastery of Fiecht having been suppressed in 1807, he left the order.
 At Innsbruck he received the degree of Doctor of Theology in 1808 and was appointed to the chair of New Testament exegesis.
 During the Tyrolese insurrection, August, 1809, he, with a number of other professors, was taken prisoner and carried to Pusterthal by order of Andreas Hofer.

 In 1810 he returned to Innsbruck, in 1811 he was made professor of catechetics, in 1812 of Latin and Greek philology, and in 1817 was reappointed professor of New-Testament exegesis in the face of much opposition.
 About this time the old charges against him were revived, and in 1818 he was bitterly attacked in an anonymous work published at Augsburg.
 He was denied the opportunity of publicly defending himself, inasmuch as the imperial censor in Vienna, on 17 July 1819, decided that since the anonymous work was published in a foreign country, it was under Austrian censure and must be regarded as non-existent.
 On 25 April 1820, he was formally appointed a professor at the University of Tübingen, where he continued to teach New Testament exegesis until his death.

+Works

-His exegetical writings are influenced by the rationalistic spirit of his day.
+Feilmoser's exegetical writings are influenced by the rationalistic spirit of his day.
 He denied the genuineness of the Comma Johanneum and maintained that the Books of Job, Jonas, Tobias, and Judith are merely didactic poems.

-Published works

-Sätze aus der christlichen Sittenlehre für die öffentliche Prüfung in dem Benedictinerstifte zu Fiecht (Innsbruck, 1803);

-Sätze aus der Einleitung in die Bücher des alten Bundes und den hebraischen Alterhumern (Innsbruch, 1803);